|

 Fuel Tank Size and Runtime (Efficiency):

-Everybody wants to get a generator that can provide at least 7 – 10 hours of runtime at 50% load on both gasoline and propane so that a user can spend the long winter nights comfortably.
+Everybody wants to get a generator that can provide at least 7 – 10 hours of runtime at 50% load on both gasoline and propane so that a user could spend the long winter nights comfortably.

 Noise Levels:

 No one wants to get a roar dual fuel generator that not only disrupts your conversation but also your neighbors.
-A unit that can emit 60 – 70dB (A), from 30ft away is considered a good generator, you can keep it 50 – 60ft away to get super-quiet operation.
+A unit that can emit 60 – 70dB from 30ft away is considered a good generator, you can keep it 50 – 60ft away to get super-quiet operation.

 As per my experience, a dual-fuel generator emits some more decibels on propane compared to gasoline, so if propane is your primary source of fuel make sure to get a silent unit.